umbraco/UmbracoDocs/Reference/Notifications/Creating-And-Publishing-Notifications/index-v9.md

 versionFrom: 9.0.0
 versionTo: 9.0.0
-meta-title: Creating and Publishing Custom Notifications meta.Description: How to create and publish your own custom notifications
+meta-title: Creating and Publishing Custom Notifications
+description: How to create and publish your own custom notifications
 ---

 # Creating And Publishing Custom Notifications